NC INHERITANCE LAWS: WHAT TO KNOW IF YOU’VE BEEN DISINHERITED

 According to a 2021 Wills and Estate Planning Study by Caring.com, only about one-third (32.9%) of American adults have a will.
 Creating a will allows the testator to leave their assets to a spouse, heirs, close relatives, and other dependents.
 Unfortunately, it can be a shock for some surviving family members of the deceased to learn that they have been disinherited in the will.
 Thankfully, there may be sufficient incentives for such a family member to contest the will under North Carolina inheritance laws.

-North Carolina inheritance laws were established to protect the rights of a deceased person’s survivors, including the spouse, children, parents, siblings, grandchildren, and close relatives, to inherit property.
+North Carolina intestate succession laws were established to protect the rights of a deceased person’s survivors, including the spouse, children, parents, siblings, grandchildren, great-grandchildren, and close relatives, to inherit property.
 Regardless of what the testator might have written in the will, a surviving spouse may be able to claim an inheritance and other benefits.
 Also, when a parent or grandparent dies, North Carolina inheritance laws afford biological children the right to claim an inheritance.
 On some rare occasions, grandchildren, foster children, children born to other marriages, and legally adopted children may have such rights.

 Our law firm proudly serves individuals and families throughout all 100 counties in North Carolina, including Murphy and Manteo.
 If you have been disinherited or if you’re surprised that your spouse or parent didn’t leave any inheritance for you in their will, it is important that you speak with an experienced inheritance attorney immediately.
 Unlike other real estate lawyers from paid attorney advertising sites, our team will explore your legal options to contest the will and determine the best course of action.
 We can also represent you in probate court or superior court if the circumstances of your case necessitate it.